UmerTariq1/It-s-Time-to-Save-Specieis/README.md

 # It-s-Time-to-Save-Specieis
 Pro hack Challenge

 Premise:
+Text taken form : https://prohack.org/page/challenge  (you will need to signin to access this page)

 “Beeep…Beeeep….Beeeep… Hooomans*, are you there?...”

 This very strange transmission is coming from your narrowband radio signal receiver, pointed towards one of the farthest away galaxies.
 It’s early morning, you are sitting in your radio observatory high in the mountains.